TomCJones/tr-sidetree/README.md

 ## DID Method Name

-The names string that shall identify this DID method is: tr
+The name string that shall identify this DID method is: tr

+The code repository is at https://github.com/TomCJones/tr

 A DID using this method shall begin with `did:tr:`  for example `did:tr:aab7f84f-d700-4ce1-b469-55ed58781775`